Exam

 The defense process takes a total of max.
 7 min.:

-1. Introduction of your application - what it can do and who it is intended for.
+1. Presentation of your application - what it can do and who it is intended for.
 The application should be publicly accessible on the day of the exam.

 2. Technical details of your solution: Kubernetes objects, Docker application containers or public cloud services that you used, the method of communication of individual application components - frontend, backend, database.
 Workflow when creating an application deployment to the public cloud.

 3. Answering two or three questions.
-The questions will relate to what you submitted and what was said in the lectures and your answers.
+The questions will be about what you submitted and what was said in the lectures.

 Evaluation